Trump to Announce MAJOR New Executive Order | John Hawkins' Right Wing News

 This analogy is actually what we are dealing with today with the cradle-to-grave welfare mentality and President Trump is not one to overlook the problem.

-Afterall, what they see as discrimination against their idol butts is actually the best antidote for them…and they just don’t see it.
+After all, what they see as discrimination against their idle butts is actually the best antidote for them…and they just don’t see it.
 Who wants a nation full of people who do not know how to take care of themselves or anyone else for that matter?
-It’s wrong, and it’s truly not the kind of country America is suppose to be.
-This is a country of leaders….
+It’s wrong and it’s truly not the kind of country America is supposed to be.
+This is a country of leaders.

 Instead…however, it’s turning into a country of brain dead lazy welfare brats that progress no further than their mailbox to pick up a check each month.